amirhosseinazami1373/RAG--based-Question-answering-chatbot-/README.md

 ## Features

-- **Document Handling:** Download and split large text files into smaller chunks.
+- **Document Handling:** Download and split large text files into smaller chunks for easier processing.
-- **Vector Embeddings:** Use OpenAI embeddings to transform text chunks.
+- **Vector Embeddings:** Use **OpenAI embeddings** to convert text chunks into high-dimensional vectors.
-- **Deep Lake Database Integration:** Store and manage vector embeddings.
+- **Deep Lake Database Integration:** Store, retrieve, and manage vector embeddings in a **Deep Lake** vector database.
-- **GPT-3.5 Answer Generation:** Retrieve relevant text chunks and generate context-aware answers.
+- **GPT-3.5 Answer Generation:** Retrieve the most relevant text chunk and generate context-aware responses with **GPT-3.5**.
-- **Cosine Similarity Matching:** Quickly find the most relevant content for user queries.
+- **Cosine Similarity Matching:** Efficiently find the most relevant text chunk to answer the user’s query.
+- **Customizable LLM:** Enables user-provided documents to enhance the LLM’s contextual accuracy.

 ---